ncarli/mk-timetrials-discord-bot/README.md

 ### Tournament Commands
 - `/tournoi [classe] [duree] [course]` - Creates a new tournament (admin only)
+- `/tournois` - Lists active tournaments and their dedicated threads
 - `/participer` - Registers the user for the current tournament
 - `/info` - Displays information about the current tournament
 - `/annuler` - Cancels the current tournament (admin only)